Romain-Thomas-Shef/STON/docs/source/index.rst

 	the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-	dfitspy is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+	STON is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with the program.